johngoldin/can_i_get_a_clean_project/content/blog/2022-07-02-trump-vote-and-vaccination/index.md

+-   <a href="#trump-vote-and-covid-vaccination" id="toc-trump-vote-and-covid-vaccination">Trump Vote and COVID Vaccination</a>
--   <a href="#work-by-charles-gaba-on-trump-vote-and-covid-vaccination-and-death" id="toc-work-by-charles-gaba-on-trump-vote-and-covid-vaccination-and-death">Work by Charles Gaba on Trump Vote and COVID vaccination and death</a>
+-   <a href="#work-by-charles-gaba-on-trump-vote-and-covid-vaccination" id="toc-work-by-charles-gaba-on-trump-vote-and-covid-vaccination">Work by Charles Gaba on Trump Vote and COVID Vaccination</a>
+-   <a href="#the-trump-vote-and-vaccination-rate-relationship-applies-less-well-in-poorer-towns" id="toc-the-trump-vote-and-vaccination-rate-relationship-applies-less-well-in-poorer-towns">The Trump Vote and Vaccination Rate Relationship Applies Less Well in Poorer Towns</a>
 -   <a href="#polling-on-partisanship-and-vaccination" id="toc-polling-on-partisanship-and-vaccination">Polling on Partisanship and Vaccination</a>
 -   <a href="#some-quick-reactions" id="toc-some-quick-reactions">Some Quick Reactions</a>
 -   <a href="#the-issue-of-the-population-denominator-and-its-effects-on-vaccination-rates" id="toc-the-issue-of-the-population-denominator-and-its-effects-on-vaccination-rates">The Issue of the Population Denominator and Its Effects on Vaccination Rates</a>

+### Trump Vote and COVID Vaccination

-The plot below shows the relationship between vaccination rates and percentage of the vote for Trump in the 2020 election for each Connecticut town.
+The plot below shows the relationship between COVID vaccination rates[^1] and the percentage of the vote for Trump in the 2020 election for each Connecticut town.

 <div id="fig-vote-repub">